JibJab: 2012 election

-For the 2012 United States presidential election, JibJab did not make an election video and instead began to focus their efforts on their e-card business.
-However, an election web app was released in late October of 2012.
+For the 2012 United States presidential election, JibJab did not make an election video and instead began to focus on their e-card business.
+However, an election web app was released in late October 2012 and the results of the election were mentioned in their 2012 “Year in Review” video.

 Year in Review

-Starting in 2005, and for the next nine consecutive years until 2014, JibJab annually released "Year in Review" videos, usually late in December between Christmas and New Year's Day, sung to all various classical melodies.
-The videos were originally uploaded on YouTube and their website. but on December 11, 2015, JibJab made a Facebook announcement that they would not be releasing anymore "Year in Review" videos, as the brothers had begun finding them creatively unfulfilling.
-By then, ten "Year in Review" videos had been made; by the winter of 2016, JibJab removed all "Year in Review" videos from their website (although they would remain on their YouTube channel) and started to focus on their eCard videos instead.
+From 2005 to 2014, JibJab annually released "Year in Review" videos, usually the last week of December, sung to various classical melodies.
+The videos were originally uploaded on YouTube and their website.
+But on December 11, 2015, JibJab announced on Facebook that they would not be releasing any more "Year in Review" videos, as the brothers had begun finding them creatively unfulfilling.
+By then, ten "Year in Review" videos had been made; by the winter of 2016, JibJab removed all "Year in Review" videos from their website (although they would remain on their YouTube channel) and started to focus on their e-card videos instead.
 However, on November 24, 2020, in response to popular demand, JibJab uploaded a special "Year In Review" series with a video about 2020, the first, and only, to use an original tune.

 Others

+"Santa Claus!"

+Released in December 2004 as the last animation of their "Nasty Santa" series, tells the story of a grumpy looking-Santa Claus singing about how stressful his job is on Christmas and how he doesn't get paid at the same time.

-Big Box Mart
+"Big Box Mart"

-In 2005, JibJab released the video "Big Box Mart".
-Sung to the tune of "Oh, Susannah", it tells the story of a 53-year-old frequent patron of the titular big-box store, who is enthralled by the store's discounts and offers, but soon loses his job as a factory worker, which is outsourced to Beijing, China as a result of the company now selling cheap products to Big Box Mart stores.
+In mid-2005, JibJab made a project called The Great Experiment which encouraged users to send their faces to JibJab to be featured in their next video.
+That video would become "Big Box Mart," which made its premiere on The Tonight Show with Jay Leno on October 13, 2005.
+Sung to the tune of "Oh, Susannah," it tells the story of a 53-year-old frequent patron of the titular big-box store, who is enthralled by the store's discounts and offers.
+But he soon loses his job as a factory worker, which is outsourced to Beijing as a result of the company now selling cheap products to Big Box Mart stores.
 The man is left no choice but to be employed at his local Big Box Mart for the rest of his life.

-What We Call the News

-Sung to the tune of "Battle Hymn of the Republic", "What We Call the News" laments the decline of journalism in the cable TV era, particularly sensationalistic stories.
+"What We Call the News"